What is a No-Fault Divorce? End The Blame Game!

 The existing laws have long been considered acrimonious, outdated, and unfit for the 21st century.
 Why should two people who have simply fallen out of love have to explain why or decide whose behaviour was at fault?

-After decades of campaigning by many family lawyers, this week Parliament finally passed a Bill to allow couples to apply for divorce jointly, and without the need to cite any fault.
+After decades of campaigning by many family lawyers, this week Parliament finally passed a No-Fault Divorce Bill in the UK to allow couples to apply for divorce jointly, and without the need to cite any fault.

 Whilst the Bill is expected to receive Royal Assent imminently, the new procedure is unlikely to come into effect before Autumn 2021.
 That does not help those couples separating now, as most cannot and should not wait for the new law.
 But it does mean a revolutionising of the divorce process going forward.
-Ending the blame game will reduce conflict and allow parties to focus upon the most important issues in the divorce – such as the arrangements for the children and achieving financial security.
+Ending the blame game will reduce conflict and allow parties to focus upon the most important issues in the divorce – such as child arrangements and financial settlements.